Date: 4th August 2012

 Location: Doncaster, South Yorkshire

-My fourteenth stadium of 2012 was on Saturday 4th August 2012 at the Keepmoat Stadium in Doncaster, South Yorkshire.
+My fourteenth ground of 2012 was on Saturday 4th August at the Keepmoat Stadium in Doncaster, South Yorkshire.
 The match was Doncaster Rovers vs. Barnsley in a friendly game.

 The Keepmoat Stadium is situated in a sports complex just to the south of Doncaster town centre around 1.7 miles from Doncaster railway station.
 The ground has been home to the club since 2007 when they moved to the venue from their previous Belle Vue stadium where they had played since 1922.